 - Be clear – keep your language simple and include any keywords or phrases associated with your work.

-The footage will be edited to a make a short video of under 10 minutes in length.
+The footage will be edited to make a short video of under 10 minutes in length with chapters and graphics (where required).
 Following filming all videos are produced and edited in-house to the highest standards, with the goal of producing the first proofs of the video within 3–4 weeks after filming has taken place.
 All authors will receive a minimum of two video proofs to ensure the video meets your expectations.
 The first round of proofs should capture all changes you require, and the second round should be used only for any consistency or additional minor edits needed.
 Further changes or late requests (after timelines are agreed) may incur additional fees.

 We work with a network of videographers worldwide who can come to most locations to film your video.
 However, if you fall outside of this network or have the facilities to professionally film yourself, we can accept Author-produced Videos.
 These must be filmed to the same high standards as if we had filmed the video ourselves.